 Article V. Board of Directors

 The Association shall have a board of directors consisting of the officers and fifteen additional members, reflective of the demographic and regional diversity of the membership, and elected by a vote of the membership.
+Of these fifteen board member seats, at least one shall be filled by a person employed as contingent faculty and at least one shall be filled by an independent scholar.
 The service for directors shall be a staggered three-year term, with a third of the board members to be elected annually.
 The term for directors shall begin thirty (30) days after the Election Committee reports election results to the Executive Committee, as stipulated in Article XII, section 3.
 A director must be, and remain, a member in good standing of the Association.
 A director shall hold office for the term for which the director is elected or appointed and until a successor is elected or appointed, or until the resignation or removal of the director.
 A director may resign by written notice to the Association.
 The resignation is effective upon its receipt by the Association’s officers or a later time as set forth in the notice of resignation.
 Directors may not succeed themselves in office.

 The Board is authorized to act in the name of the Association and to further its objectives.
 Among its powers and responsibilities are the following: